-matchIT will only ever scan for mail exclusions on a file, if the file contains a field labeled MAIL_FLAG.
+matchIT will only ever scan for mail exclusions on a file, if the file contains a field labeled MAIL\FLAG.
 It is therefore essential to add this field during the Setup Wizard stage, before the import begins.
-You can enabled this feature by ticking the 'Generate Mail Exclusions Flag Field' option under 'Generate Additional Fields' in the Processing Options screen.
-This field is populated with the XTYPE codes from the 'Mail Exclusions' table, where records contain mail exclusion words.
+This field is populated with the XTYPE codes from the 'Mail\Exclusions' table, where records contain mail exclusion words.
 It should therefore be added with a width of at least 20, to cater for records that may contain multiple mail exclusion words.